 Vibrate your way to a slimmer, fitter you.
-Just strap yourself to a piece of equipment -- or it to you -- turn it on and watch your body be transformed.
-If your skepticism kicks in at that point in the infomercial, that's natural.
-Things that sound too good to be true usually are.
-Considering vibration plate exercise machines cost $1000 or more it's wise to find out before you buy whether or not they're a scam.
+Just strap yourself to a piece of equipment turn it on and watch your body be transformed.
+But, does it work?
+Considering vibration plate exercise machines can be costly, it's wise to find out before you buy whether or not they're a scam.

 The Equipment, the Claims

 Vibration exercise is done on a piece of equipment that vibrates your whole body from your feet up.
 There is more than one brand on the market, but they all have similar designs.
 The vibration equipment resembles a treadmill without the long deck: it has an upright front piece with a display screen, controls and a hand rests.

 Where the treadmill belt should be is where the vibrating plate is located.
 You stand on the plate while it vibrates 30 to 50 times per second.
 Vibration exercise is supposed to help you lose weight, increase power and flexibility, prevent muscle loss, improve bone density and even decrease cellulite and eliminate toxins from your body.

 Effectiveness of a Vibration Plate